Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Říkalo se, že je to nějaká ztracená zásilka pro Červený kříž.
 Ať se to mělo jak chce, spadlo to přímo s nebe a ve štábním vagoně bylo veselo.
 Koňak měl tři hvězdičky a víno bylo známky Gumpoldskirchen.

-Isatarcsa is the scene of Švejk's alleged hen-theft.
-This, as many of our hero's little accidents, happens when he wants to please his obrlajtnant.
-He is arrested by some Honvéd soldiers and led back to the railway station, giving Oberleutnant Lukáš another headache. Švejk describes the village as consisting of thirteen streets.
+is the scene of Švejk's alleged hen theft.
+This, like many of our hero's little mishaps, happens when he wishes to please his obrlajtnant.
+He is arrested by some Honved soldiers and taken back to the railway station, causing Oberleutnant Lukáš further trouble. Švejk describes the village as having thirteen streets.

-At the end of the chapter, the train disappears behind Isatarcsa as Feldwebel Nasáklo is left at the station (in Budapest) haggling with a prostitute.
+At the end of the chapter, the train disappears behind Isatarcsa as Feldwebel Nasáklo is left at the station (in Budapest) bargaining with a prostitute.

 Background